 The document addresses both the increasing calls from other governments and those who feel oppressed online to censor the content of the web and the complaints that Google has already censored far too much – with an obvious leftist slant.
 They deny any such bias, of course, despite the growing mound of evidence against them.
 But to address the user trust issue, “The Good Censor” proposes that Google could resist taking any one side and instead censor by tone rather than message.

 But can they?
 In the briefing, Donald Trump winning the presidency is listed as one of the major negative recent events, directly related to free speech, that show that the “utopian” idea of free speech has failed.
 The creators also accuse Trump of pushing the conspiracy theory that Google suppressed negative information about Hillary Clinton during the 2016 election cycle.
 They imply that then-candidate Donald Trump shouldn’t have had the freedom to tweet that accusation – never mind the fact that the anti-Trump bias has been proven more than once through independent tests.

 Like most left-leaning advocates of censorship, they claim only to target hate speech, but then label any political view different from their own as hate speech.

 Google, Facebook, Twitter, and YouTube have all faced criticism for leftist bias, and rightly so.
 This newest revelation should surprise no one.
 “The Good Censor” merely further confirms what we already know: These companies, in general, can’t tolerate any ideas that don’t fit neatly into the left’s narrative.
-And individual liberty isn’t nearly as important as protecting the world from dissenting viewpoints.We value your comments!
-Please weigh in on our comment section below.
+And individual liberty isn’t nearly as important as protecting the world from dissenting viewpoints.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com